4 October 2020, by Shahriar Lahouti. Updated 27 May 2024.

 Management of variceal bleeding in patients with cirrhosis

-• In patients with exsanguinating variceal hemorrhage and unstable hemodynamic; aggressive mindful resuscitation is warranted to optimize tissue perfusion.
+▪️In patients with exsanguinating variceal hemorrhage and unstable hemodynamics; aggressive mindful resuscitation is warranted to optimize tissue perfusion.

-• If endoscopy fails, the second step is often transjugular Intrahepatic Portosystemic Shunting (TIPS).
-Blackmore tube may be used as a last-ditch effort (e.g. to bridge an exsanguinating patient to TIPS)61
+- Blackmore tube may be used as a last-ditch effort (e.g. to bridge an exsanguinating patient to TIPS) 61.

-• In hemodynamically stable patient, the trigger of red cells transfusion is hemoglobin <7mg/dL.62
+- In hemodynamically stable patients, the trigger of red cell transfusion is hemoglobin < 7mg/dL 62.

-• Platelet transfusion may be considered in actively bleeding patients with PLT count < 50.000.
+- Platelet transfusion may be considered in actively bleeding patients with a PLT count < 50.000.

-• Measures that reduce portal vein pressure is helpful adjuvants to stop bleeding in patients with active variceal hemorrhage:
+- Adjuvant measures that reduce portal vein pressure help stop bleeding in patients with active variceal hemorrhage:

 Approach to lower GI bleeding (LGIB)

-• The hemorrhagic manifestations of LGIB are clot per rectum and hematochezia.
-As explained earlier, hematochezia is due to lower GI bleeding in almost 85% of the time.65
+- The hemorrhagic manifestations of LGIB are clot per rectum and hematochezia.
+As explained earlier, hematochezia is due to lower GI bleeding almost 85% of the time 65.

-• Hematochezia in the presence of favoring features for upper GI source (table 3): NGT lavage, upper endoscopy should be performed.
+- Hematochezia in the presence of favoring features for upper GI source (table 3): NGT lavage, and upper endoscopy should be performed.

-• Localizes bleeding lesions anywhere within the GI tract with high diagnostic accuracy for wide range of pathologic lesions
+- Localizes bleeding lesions anywhere within the GI tract with high diagnostic accuracy for a wide range of pathologic lesions.

-• Provides a map prior to treatment with conventional angiography especially in unstable patients
+- Provides a map before treatment with conventional angiography especially in unstable patients.

-• Interventional radiology: It plays a pivotal role for exsanguinating lower GI bleeding
+- Interventional radiology: It plays a pivotal role in exsanguinating lower GI bleeding.

-• Colonoscopy: is less useful in active bleeding state, as active bleeding impairs the ability to clear the bowel, making colonoscopy difficult.
+- Colonoscopy: is less useful in an active bleeding state, as active bleeding impairs the ability to clear the bowel, making colonoscopy difficult.

 Aortoenteric fistula (AEF)